Bqleine/easyroam-linux/README.md

 > Tested on Fedora Workstation 42

 > [!NOTE]
-> For immutable distributions like Fedora Atomic Desktops, refer to [C-3PK's fork](https://github.com/C-3PK/easyroam-linux)
+> For immutable distributions like Fedora Atomic Desktops, refer to [kimuraseki's fork](https://github.com/kimuraseki/easyroam-linux).

 1. Download the script
     ```bash